Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Optimal Rerandomization with Diminishing Acceptance Probability

 The following theorem shows that, under certain regularity conditions, ReM can achieve its ideally optimal precision.

 \begin{theorem} Under ReM and Conditions \ref{cond:gamma_n}--\ref{cond:rsup},

 \end{theorem}

 From Theorem \ref{thm:rem_gaussian}, $\hat{\tau}$ can be asymptotically Gaussian distributed under ReM.
 Moreover, its asymptotic distribution is the same as that of the regression-adjusted estimator under the CRE \citep{Lin13, LeiD20}.
 Therefore, rerandomization and regression adjustment are essentially dual of each other \citep{LD20}, and Theorem \ref{thm:rem_gaussian} closes the previous gap between them that is due to the constrained Gaussian random variable $L_{K_n, a_n}$.
+This new insight is important for practitioners who may worry about efficiency loss of rerandomization compared to regression adjustment.
 Moreover, compared to regression adjustment in the analysis stage, rerandomization in the design stage is blind of outcomes and has the advantage of avoiding data snooping \citep{Lin13}.
-Moreover, the difference-in-means estimator is simpler and provides more transparent analysis for the treatment effects \citep{cox2007, Freedman2008chance, Rosenbaum:2010}.
+Besides, the difference-in-means estimator is simpler and provides more transparent analysis for treatment effects \citep{cox2007, Freedman2008chance, Rosenbaum:2010}.

+Theorem \ref{thm:rem_gaussian} has important implications.
+First, it shows that, by diminishing the imbalance threshold as the sample size grows, rerandomization can achieve its ideally optimal precision that we can expect from an optimal design with even perfectly balanced covariates.
+Second, we should not choose too small rerandomization threshold (or acceptance probability), as implied by Condition \ref{cond:p_n}, so that it is still possible to conduct robust randomization-based inference as completely randomized experiments, without imposing any distributional assumptions on potential outcomes and covariates.
+These imply that rerandomization with properly diminishing covariate imbalance threshold can achieve optimal efficiency as an ideal optimal design while maintaining robustness as a randomized design, i.e., such an optimal rerandomization can enjoy advantages from both optimal and randomized designs.
+Therefore, Theorem \ref{thm:rem_gaussian} helps reconcile the long-time controversies between the two philosophies (randomized versus optimal) for conducting experiments in an asymptotic sense.